Office of the Secretary, Department of Transportation (DOT).

 After weighing all the material in the record for this rulemaking, DOT has decided to place all of Mercer County on central time.
 We find that the proposed change requested by the County Commissioners suits “the convenience of commerce.”

 We believe that the change to central time will benefit the community in a variety of ways.
 Many individuals and businesses in Mercer County look to areas in the central time zone for commercial, health care, and transportation services.
 The change will improve access to medical care by making it easier to attend appointments in Bismarck.
 It will also simplify travel arrangements for those using the Bismarck airport.
 Employees of the coal or electric power industry in Mercer County, as well as those commuting to Bismarck-Mandan for work, will be on the same schedule at home and at work.
 The change should aid commerce by placing suppliers and businesses on the same schedule, thus eliminating the shortened workday that has arisen for many businesses in Mercer County.
 In addition, school children will no longer have to miss extra instructional time when they participate in extracurricular activities.
-Mercer County will now be in the same time zone as its main television broadcasts and newspapers.
+Mercer County will now be in the same time zone as its main Start Printed Page 60007television broadcasts and newspapers.
 Finally, having Mercer County on central time should alleviate much of the confusion and scheduling complexity that have become a part of many residents' daily lives.

 We understand that there are a number of individuals who are satisfied with mountain time and that this change will not be an easy transition for them.
 However, the Department is required to apply the statutory criteria set forth in the Uniform Time Act, and the reasons advanced by proponents of mountain time were fewer and considerably less strong, with respect to the “convenience of commerce” criteria, than those made by persons favoring the change.